 Talk to a lactation consultant and get latching help if you think this could be the case.

 Offer Both Breasts

-After a few minutes on the breast, Baby may become lazy and not suck as hard.
+After a few minutes on the breast, your baby may become lazy and not suck as hard.
 This can be a good time to offer the other breast.
-Switching breasts and allowing baby to reattach stimulates both breasts and encourages Baby to drink more.
-The more Baby drinks, the more milk you make.
-Try offering each breast twice and allowing Baby to nurse as long as he wants.
+Switching breasts and allowing the baby to reattach stimulates both breasts and encourages your baby to drink more.
+The more baby drinks, the more milk you make.
+Try offering each breast twice and allowing the baby to nurse as long as he wants.

 Lose The Pacifier

-This is energy that baby will spend sucking with no results.
-If you need to increase or maintain your breastmilk supply, it’s to let the pacifier go.
+This is the energy that baby will spend sucking with no results.
+If you need to increase or maintain your breast milk supply, it’s to let the pacifier go.
 Allow baby to use that energy to stimulate your supply.
 More at Mom 365.

 Add To Your Diet

 Try some lactation increasing foods!
 Healthy foods such as oatmeal, salmon, and spinach can help you increase and maintain a good milk supply.
 Check out 25 Best Foods To Increase Breast Milk via Mom Junction